Poonam Bajwa: Early life and education

-Personal life

-In October 2020, Bajwa took to Instagram to announce she is in a relationship with director Suneel Reddy.

 Acting career

 She made her acting debut in the 2005 Telugu film Modati Cinema, following which she appeared in several Telugu films, including Boss alongside Nagarjuna and Bhaskar's Parugu, in which she had a cameo appearance as Prakash Raj's elder daughter.
 She debuted in Tamil in 2008 with the Hari-directed masala film Seval and subsequently starred in Thenavattu and Kacheri Arambam, both co-starring Jeeva, and Drohi and Thambikottai.
 She acted in China Town, a Malayalam movie.